 SUBJECT:

 LEA GOAL:

 SCHOOL GOAL #9:

-increase student attendance
+Increase student attendance

 Data Used to Form this Goal:

-attendance rates / reports
+Attendance rates / reports

 Findings from the Analysis of this Data:

-at this time in 2012 we have had an increase of 140% in direct comparison to last year, fall semester
+:Last year at this time, we had 41, 318 periods present.
+This year, we have 49, 632 periods present.
+This is an improvement of 8,314 periods present, or 1, 386 days of attendance.

 How the School will Evaluate the Progress of this Goal:

 school data system and state reporting

-Actions to be Taken The all a Person(s) Proposed Expe nditure(s)

-to Reach This Goal Timeline Responsible Description Туре Funding Source Amount

-increased communication with truant students Principal/ attendance clerk

-Home visits and phone calls

-SARB committee utilization

-SAM committee utilization

-Roll taken every period by teaching staff
+Actions to be Taken to Reach This Goal Person(s) Proposed Expenditure(s) Timeline Responsible Description Туре Funding Source Amount Increased frequency of communication with truant students Principal/ attendance clerk Home visits and phone calls SARB committee utilization SAM committee utilization Roll taken every period by teaching staff The Single Plan for Student Achievement 41 of 54 2/5/15